About Queen Victoria Building

 How to Reach Queen Victoria Building

-The best and most hassle-free way of getting to Queen Victoria Building from the Sydney Airport would be to take a train from the International Airport Station to Central Station, which would take around 16 minutes.
+The best and most hassle-free way of getting to the Queen Victoria Building from the Sydney Airport would be to take a train from the International Airport Station to Central Station, which would take around 16 minutes.

 Alternatively, driving from the airport would be the cheapest option, and the drive would take around 14 minutes.